AdamNaghs/shell/README.md

 # Known Issues

 1.  osys and external commands do not mix stdin, stdout, and stderr while running a process.
-2.  osys and external commands sometimes stop, or appear to, perhaps becuase of the lack of file stream mixing.
+2.  osys and external commands sometimes stop, or appear to perhaps because of the lack of file stream mixing.
-3. Using rm/rmdir on a does not delete it.
+3. Using rm/rmdir on a does not delete a folder.
 # Todo
 ### All Versions
     1. Get login working (credentials.h/c)
     2. Get mixed input and output from caputure_system_call working. (cmd.c)
     3. getenv is deprecated (cmd.c)
-    4. Find out if _dupenv_s is unix compatible
-    5. Find ansi C and crossplatform way to replace getenv
+        3a.
+Find out if _dupenv_s is unix compatible 3b.
+Find ansi C and crossplatform way to replace getenv
 ### Unix
-    1. Implement load_external_from_folder function (cmd.c)
+    1.
-    2. Debug and Fix b_ls
 ### Windows
     1.